jaxxstorm/connecti/docs/aws/README.md

 # Prerequisites

-Before running `connectme` you need to have valid AWS credentials for the AWS that contains the VPC you want to connect to.
+Before running `connecti` you need to have valid AWS credentials for the AWS that contains the VPC you want to connect to.

 You can verify this by running: